 Whether you plan to use trailing stop strategies in your portfolio or not, making sure you’re working with the right brokerage matters.
 Ideally, you’re using an online brokerage that offers access to the type of securities you want to invest in with minimal fees so you can keep more of your portfolio gains.

-The SoFi Invest brokerage platform offers no-commission stock trading for active investors, with no account minimums required.
+The SoFi Invest stock app offers no-commission stock trading for active investors, with no account minimums required.
 In addition to trading stocks, exchange-traded funds and cryptocurrency, you can also invest in fractional shares.

 Photo credit: iStock/akinbostanci